Fleid/fleid.github.io/_posts/2020-05-28-adf-devops.md

 - A SHIR is an agent first installed on a machine (VM, on-prem server...), then registered to a single factory instance
 - In the repository, a SHIR registration is just another JSON artifact, located in the `\integrationRuntime\` sub-folder.
 It's quite minimalist (`{"name": "shir-name","properties": {"type": "SelfHosted"}}`), which means the actual wiring happens under the cover, hidden from us
-- Once created in a factory instance, a SHIR can be [shared with](https://docs.microsoft.com/en-us/azure/data-factory/create-self-hosted-integration-runtime#create-a-shared-self-hosted-integration-runtime-in-azure-data-factory) / *linked from* other factory instances
+- Once created in a factory instance, a SHIR can be [shared with](https://docs.microsoft.com/en-us/azure/data-factory/create-self-hosted-integration-runtime#create-a-shared-self-hosted-integration-runtime-in-azure-data-factory) / [linked from](https://azure.microsoft.com/en-us/blog/sharing-a-self-hosted-integration-runtime-infrastructure-with-multiple-data-factories/) other factory instances

+Before going further, let's remember that there is currently no graphical UI to change the registration of a SHIR agent running on a machine.
+But there are [scripts located](https://github.com/MicrosoftDocs/azure-docs/issues/7956) in the install folder (something like `C:\Program Files\Microsoft Integration Runtime\X.Y\PowerShellScript\RegisterIntegrationRuntime.ps1`, use `-` plus tab/autocompletion to discover parameters).

 ### SHIR for single factory setup